ramizeid/Discord-Voice-Chat-Text-to-Speech/README.md

 If you're on Linux (most likely because you'd like to host the bot on a server), follow these additional steps in order to get the bot's voice chat module to run:

+1. Edit the `version` variable by changing its value to "L" for "Linux".
-1. In a terminal window, run the following command: `sudo apt install ffmpeg`
+2. In a terminal window, run the following command: `sudo apt install ffmpeg`
-2. To start the bot, you can run the following command in a terminal window: `python main.py`
+3. To start the bot, you can run the following command in a terminal window: `python main.py`

 -----------
 ## **Usage**